-Performance Measures Performance Targets PBS page 2022- 2023 2023- 2024 2024- 2025 2025- 2026 Staged implementation of the Development Project including commencement of new Anzac Hall, Southern Entrance and C.E.W.
-Bean Building extension construction works.
-AWM Development Project activities delivered in line with approved project program; works on new Anzac Hall, Southern Entrance, C.E.W.
-Bean Building extension and Main Building lower level refurbishments progressed as scheduled.
-90 1 1 1 Southern Entry opened to the public 1 Gallery fit-out 1 1 Develop, resource and implement revised programs to manage and maximise new facilities delivered through the Development Project.
-Programs reviewed and changes scoped 90 1 1 Programs resourced and implemented 1 1 1 Continued development and maintenance of the National Collection, including items relating to peacekeeping and peacetime operations, to add to the existing Collection and support the delivery of the Development Project.
-Items appropriate for the National Collection are identified, acquired and conserved in accordance with the Collection Development Plan, Hazard Management Plan and Preservation Plan as demonstrated by collection safely acquired and managed 1 J 1 1 V
+Performance Measures Performance Targets 2023- 2024 2024- 2025 2025- 2026 2026- 2027 opening the Parade Ground and forecourt, Central Energy Plant and continuation of new Anzac Hall, Southern Entrance and C.E.W.
+Bean Building extension construction works Development Project activities delivered in line with approved project program and budget 1 1 1 1 C.E.W.
+Bean Building extension and Research Centre opened to the public 1 Southern Entry opened to the public 1 Anzac Hall and Glazed Link opened to the public 1 Main Building lower gallery design, production and installation 1 1 1 Revise, resource and implement appropriate programs to manage and maximise new facilities delivered through the Development Project Programs reviewed and changes scoped 1 Programs resourced and implemented 1 1 1 Continued development and maintenance of the National Collection, including items relating to peacekeeping and peacetime operations, to add to the existing collection and support the delivery of the Development Project Items appropriate for the National Collection are identified, acquired and conserved in accordance with the Collection Development Plan, Hazard Management Plan and Preservation Plan as demonstrated by collection safely acquired and managed 1 1 1 1 Continued digitisation of collection to preserve and make the National Collection more accessible At risk items and high use items are digitised to preserve and make the National Collection more accessible 1 1 1 1